 Services where staff are not included for payment:

 Universal services accessible to many or all people (for example those in a specific age group or living in certain locations) are not included in this scheme.
-Examples of this are the Youth Service and Flying Start.
+Services commissioned through Flying Start and Families First are not included.

 Staff in umbrella organisations or organisations which do not provide frontline services directly to people with specific social care needs are not eligible for the payment.
 This includes, but is not restricted to WCVA, local voluntary associations, carers’ organisations.